Lavoy3/SImple-Netherite-Crafter/README.md

 If you encounter any issues, bugs, or have suggestions for improvements, feel free to create an issue on the GitHub repository.
 Contributions to the project are welcome through pull requests.

 License
-This datapack is licensed under the MIT License.
+This datapack is licensed under the Ms-PL License.
 You are encouraged to review the license file for specific terms and conditions.